 Discussion of Molecular Dynamics Results

 The results presented here offer some interesting insights into the hydration of the rimantadine enantiomers when bound to the M2 protein.
-The GCMC/MD titration analysis showed that the binding free energies of the water networks are approximately equivalent – a difference of 1.3 kcal mol-1 in favor of the water network in complex with the (R)-enantiomer was observed, but given the uncertainties of 1.1 kcal mol-1 in each value, this difference is not significant.
-However, this may be an indication that the water network is slightly more strongly bound when the (R)-enantiomer is bound.
-Similarly, the free energy perturbation analysis carried out indicates a very slight preference for the (R)-enantiomer, but again, the binding free energy difference is lower than the accuracy of the FEP/MD method.
+The GCMC/MD titration analysis shows that the binding free energies of the water networks are approximately equivalent – a small difference of 1.3 kcal mol-1 in favor of the water network in complex with the (R)-enantiomer is observed.
+This may be an indication that the water network is slightly more strongly bound when the (R)-enantiomer is bound.
+Similarly, the free energy perturbation analysis carried out indicates a very slight preference for the (R)-enantiomer.
 Although the difference is marginal it might be suggested that binding of the (R)-enantiomer is preferred slightly compared to the (S)-enantiomer.